vbello-tech/SESSIONS/README.md

-SESSIONS- A SESSION SCHEDULING API (ONGOING PROJECT).
+SESSIONS- A SESSION SCHEDULING API.
 ========

 SESSIONS is a RESTful API that enables users to schedule sessions with business owners that has registered their business on our database.